 It’s 70 degrees in brooklyn and spring is officially here.
 At least in our minds, as it may dip back to 30 just to spite us.
 We’ve been busy cleaning out the corners of our homes, organizing our workspace, and preparing our gardens for new life.
 This post is devoted to cleaning your little ones.

-Chamomile, Matricaria chamomilla, & Lavender, Lavandula, flowers have traditionally been used for soothing and calming the body’s nervous system.
-Oats, Avena sativa, have long been hailed as healers.
-Oat polysaccharides become gooey in water and leave a fine protective film on the skin.
-Saponins gently remove dirt and oil.
+Chamomile, Matricaria chamomilla, & lavender, Lavandula, flowers have traditionally been used for soothing and calming the body’s nervous system.
+Oats, Avena sativa, have long been hailed as healers due to the way oat polysaccharides become gooey in water and leave a fine protective film on the skin and its saponins gently remove dirt and oil.
 Oat proteins and fats maintain the skin’s natural barrier function and moisture.
-Cleopatra was partial to Milk Baths, and with good reason.
+Cleopatra was partial to milk baths, and with good reason.
 Milk is full of healthy fats and vitamins which moisturize skin.
 Lactic acid in milk is mildly exfoliating.
 Probiotics assist in neutralizing destructive bacteria.
 I’ve noticed that my own skin is softer and more naturally moisturized after bathing with my little girl in Milk Bath.

-People ask us often about Cradle Cap.
-We used Infused Organic Coconut Oil massaged into little one’s scalp and left to sit for about 30 minutes before bathtime, then gentle wiped with a soft washcloth in a warm bath.
-It goes away so much sooner than if you just try soap or worse, chemical shampoo sold for that purpose.
+People ask us often about cradle cap.
+We used Infused Organic Coconut Oil massaged into little one’s scalp and left to sit for about 30 minutes before bath time, then gentle wiped with a soft washcloth in a warm bath.
+It is gentler than soap or (ugh) harsh shampoos sold for that purpose.
 Plus, how can you scrub at a baby’s soft spot?
 I was always terrified I’d give her brain damage.